leonjza/leonjza.github.io/content/post/2016-01-09-kerberos-kerberoast-and-golden-tickets.markdown

 ## creating the golden ticket
 Creating the golden ticket is now a really simple task.
 We will simply call `Invoke-Mimikatz` again to generate the ticket.
 It will be saved to disk when it is generated.
 Thereafter, we will purge all the tickets we have for the session, and inject the golden ticket and test our access!

 For details about the command and arguments required, I referred to the [mimikatz wiki](https://github.com/gentilkiwi/mimikatz/wiki/module-~-kerberos#golden--silver) and replicated that.
-Our command should look something like the below, saving our golden ticket to `golden.tck`:
+Our command should look something like the below, saving our golden ticket to `golden.tck` with access to a few builtin Windows Groups:

 ``` html
 kerberos::golden /user:darthvader /domain:foo.local /sid:S-1-5-21-2222611480-1876485831-1594900117 /krbtgt:95a11f7d93fa3a5a61073662e6bd8468 /ticket:golden.tck /groups:501,502,513,512,520,518,519